Dogs are weird and adorable. They will be doing anything, and we’d find it cute.

 Is it safe for dogs to chew toys?

 That depends on the toy we are talking about.
-During teething, dogs tend to get bitey, so giving them a chew toy is ideal for the situation.
+Dogs tend to get bitey during teething, so giving them a chew toy is ideal.
 This is why chew toys are exclusively designed for this purpose.